cea-hpc/modules/README.md

 If you are moving from Modules 3.2 to 4.0 or later, please look at the MIGRATING document.
 It provides an outlook of what has changed between the 2 versions.
 Both v3.2 and >=v4.0 are quite similar and transition to the new major version should be smooth.
-Slights differences may however be noticed in a few use-cases and the migration guide provides details about them.
+Slight differences may however be noticed in a few use-cases and the migration guide provides details about them.